 where the hats are in order to distinguish this approximation from the one in the previous section and we have prefactored the term we need for the boundary condition at the surface of the star, as the solutions we are looking for do indeed turn out to be very close to it.
 We then expand in powers of $\tilde{\mu}$:

-where as in the eikonal approximation, $\hat{Z}_0$ is just a constant that can be reabsorbed in $\hat{\phi}(z)$, and $\tilde{\omega}_0$ is what we get from the determination of the leading order term in the location of the minimum near the star surface.
+where as in the eikonal approximation, $\hat{Z}_0$ is just a constant that can be reabsorbed in $\hat{\phi}(z)$, and $\tilde{\omega}_0$ is what we get from the determination of the leading-order term in the location of the minimum near the star surface.
 The end result is: \begin{widetext}

 \end{widetext} which when plugged in $\gamma=\sqrt{\tilde{k}^2+\tilde{\mu}^2-\tilde{\omega}^2}$ leads to: \begin{widetext}

 \end{widetext}